freeipa/freeipa.github.io/src/archive/pages/Howto/IPA_locations.rst

 also using external DNS servers.
 Following example is using InfoBlox's support for DNS view to simulate multiple DNS servers in each location:

--  On Infoblox, create DNS view **for each location**:
+*  On Infoblox, create DNS view **for each location**:

-- Data Management -> DNS -> Zones -> click to Plus sign to add DNS view
+* Data Management -> DNS -> Zones -> click to Plus sign to add DNS view
-- Add DNS view step 1 -> fill-in name, use the same name as for IPA location, e.g. "czechrep" - Add DNS view step 2 -> specify Match Clients rule so that all clients in "czechrep" location domain belong to this DNS view - Add DNS view step 3 -> Save
+* Add DNS view step 1 -> fill-in name, use the same name as for IPA location, e.g. "czechrep"

--  In each DNS view, create two zones with names:
+* Add DNS view step 2 -> specify Match Clients rule so that all clients in "czechrep" location domain belong to this DNS view

-   -  "_udp."
+* Add DNS view step 3 -> Save
-   -  "_tcp."
+* In each DNS view, create two zones with names: "_udp.", "_tcp."

 These zones (specific for each DNS view) will be filled-in with records produced by the IPA server.